 The Family

 The irregular, tangled webs created by our eight-legged friends are commonly known as cobwebs.
 The origin of the word cobweb may be attributed to an old English word for spider, which is coppe.
-Cobwebs are made by the family known as the Theridiidae (tangled web spiders, cobweb spiders, or comb-footed spiders) and Linyphiidae (also called the sheet weavers or money spiders).
+Cobwebs are made by the family known as the Theridiidae (also called tangled web spiders, cobweb spiders, or comb-footed spiders) and the Linyphiidae, also called the sheet weavers or money spiders.

 The Architecture

-The Theridiidae form one of the largest families of spiders with more than 2,200 species spread over 100 genera.
-This family shows great diversity when it comes to web architectures.
-They primarily make three-dimensional gum-footed tangled webs, made of anchoring frame lines that connect the web with its surroundings and peripheral lines made up of viscid silk.
-Webs with peripheral and central retreats are found with substantial variation in structure according to the spider species.
-A sister family, Nesticidae is also known to create gum-footed tangled web structures, with no clear orb-like pattern.
+The Theridiidae are one of the largest spider families, with more than 2,200 species spread over 100 genera.
+They show great variety in the webs they build.
+Mostly they make three-dimensional, gum-footed tangled webs.
+These have frame lines that anchor the web to its surroundings and outer lines made of sticky viscid silk.
+Each species builds its web a little differently.
+A sister family, Nesticidae, also builds gum-footed tangled webs with no clear orb-like pattern.

 Linyphiidae Family

-The Linyphiidae are tiny spiders that prefer to build sheets of webs – structures with high fiber density that serve as nests and effective trapping mechanisms for catching prey.
-Members of the long-legged, Pholcidae family are also known to create irregular cobwebs.
-The tangled webs are more effective in catching prey, compared to other ordered web types in certain scenarios.
-Perhaps, that’s the reason they’ve been preferred over the course of evolution.
+The Linyphiidae are tiny spiders.
+They prefer to build sheet webs, dense, flat structures that act as nests and good traps for catching prey.
+Members of the long-legged Pholcidae family also create irregular cobwebs.
+Tangled webs can be very good at catching prey in tight, sheltered spots.
+Perhaps that's why they've been preferred over the course of evolution.

-So these are the families that you can primarily blame for the cobwebs seen growing in corners of your house.
-There may or may not be a spider in the sticky to claim the ownership of these webs.
-The spiders keep migrating according to the availability of prey.
-The abandoned webs eventually gather dust making them more visible.
-Many a times, the cobweb strands are not even a part of the web, but just traveling spider silk, ropes that a spider launches to move around.
+So these are the families you can mainly blame for the cobwebs in the corners of your house.
+There may or may not be a spider nearby to claim ownership of these webs.
+Spiders keep moving on as they follow the availability of prey.
+The abandoned webs eventually gather dust, making them more visible.
+Many times, cobweb strands are not even part of a web at all, they're just traveling spider silk, ropes that a spider launches to move around.

 All About Spider-webs